-Our collection of job seeker-geared articles provide tips and guidance on resume and cover letter writing, the art of interviewing, landing the position you want, and moving your career in the right direction.
+Our collection of job seeker-geared articles – written by our team of career advice experts and contributors – provide tips and guidance on resume and cover letter writing, the art of interviewing, and landing the job you want.

 When it comes to a Work History section, focusing on accomplishments is 100 times more important than focusing on responsibilities.